Before You Sue

 Is there an age requirement to sue?

 To commence a Civil Claim on your own you must be 18 years old.
 If you are under 18, you have to find someone to accept responsibility for the lawsuit including costs.
 This person is called a "Litigation Representative” and an Affidavit of Litigation Representative must be completed.
-For more information contact a Provincial Court Office.
+For more information contact a Court of Justice Office.

 What are the time, effort and expenses related to suing?